AI Glossary

 Conversation Designer

 A specialized role focused on designing and optimizing the user experience of conversational AI systems like chatbots and virtual assistants.
-Conversation Designers craft natural, engaging, and effective dialogues, considering user needs, conversation flow, and overall user satisfaction with AI interactions.
+Conversation designers craft natural, engaging, and effective dialogues, considering user needs, conversation flow, and overall user satisfaction with AI interactions.

 Conversational AI

 A branch of AI focused on developing systems that can engage in natural, human-like conversations.
-Conversational AI draws heavily on Natural Language Processing (NLP) and machine learning to enable computers to understand and generate human language in interactive dialogues, powering applications like chatbots and virtual assistants.
+Conversational AI draws heavily on natural language processing (NLP) and machine learning to enable computers to understand and generate human language in interactive dialogues, powering applications like chatbots and virtual assistants.

 Convolutional Neural Network (CNN)